SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Main_Release_10.4/Web_apps_Main_Release_10.4.0_changes.md

 When the *Dashboards*, *Jobs* or *Ticketing* app was embedded in DataMiner Cube, in some cases, users would incorrectly be prompted to log in to the app.

-#### Dashboards app & Low-code apps: Incorrect error could appear when editing a dashboard or low-code app [ID_36132]
+#### Dashboards app & Low-Code Apps: Incorrect error could appear when editing a dashboard or low-code app [ID_36132]

 <!-- MR 10.4.0 - FR 10.3.5 [CU0] -->